A User-driven Design Framework for Robotaxi: CONCLUSION

 \section{CONCLUSION}

-Our study suggests that robotaxis are not experienced simply as a new ride-hailing option, but as an autonomous, semi-private transitional space where everyday travel is reshaped by automation.
-Through interviews and autoethnographic rides, we found that users value a range of benefits (e.g., the agency and consistency robotaxis can offer), yet also encounter persistent frictions (e.g., limited flexibility and insufficient transparency), alongside broader negotiations around privacy, safety, ethics, and trust.
-To support more socially acceptable deployment, we offer a user-driven, end-to-end design framework that translates these insights into actionable directions for robotaxi interaction and service design.
+Our study suggests that robotaxis were not experienced simply as a new ride-hailing option, but as an autonomous, semi-private transitional space that reshapes the human-vehicle collaboration paradigm.
+Through interviews and autoethnographic rides, we found that users valued a range of benefits (e.g., the agency and consistency robotaxis can offer), yet also encountered persistent frictions (e.g., limited flexibility and insufficient transparency), alongside broader negotiations around privacy, safety, ethics, and trust.
+To support more socially acceptable deployment, we offer a user-driven, end-to-end design framework that translates these insights into actionable directions for trustworthy, transparent, and accountable robotaxi design.